htucker77/vgmsplit/README.md

 # vgmsplit: Program to record channels from chiptune files

-Modified to compile on macOS 10.15.7 via CMake (and possibly Linux.
+Modified to compile on macOS 10.15.7 via CMake (and possibly Linux and Windows.
 Haven't tested).
 This is still a WIP.
 Uses a modified version of mpyne's [Game Music Emu 0.6.3 (latest version as of 2022)](https://bitbucket.org/mpyne/game-music-emu)

 ## Original readme